navicore/cem3/docs/ROADMAP.md

 - ❌ **User-defined types**: Only Int and String currently (future phase)
 - ❌ **Variant type checking**: ADTs not yet implemented (future phase)
 - ❌ **Type inference**: Effects must be declared (acceptable for now)
+- ❌ **Diverging functions**: Functions like `forever` that never return are typed as if they do return (with unchanged stack).
+A proper "never" type (like Rust's `!`) would be more precise, but current behavior is safe and correct.

 ### Documentation
 - **User Guide**: `docs/TYPE_SYSTEM_GUIDE.md` - How to use the type system